RespDev/javascript-example/README.md

 ANY TOKENS IN THE CODE DO NOT WORK

 I could put the tokens and such in a config and the channel ID's pretty easily.

+By the way this project connects to MySql to store data that is accessible from roblox thru a WEB SOCKET API.